-Details of area/space to be used for shops/stalls or other occupants License fee upto 36 months License fee after 36 months upto the license period of 30 years License fee after 30 years for a further period of 10 years For the space area 15 Sqm or more area ₹ 10/- per Sqm per month ₹ 50/- per Sqm per month with 10% cumulative increase every year.
-License fee effective as on Completion of 30 years and others terms & conditions will remain unchanged.
+Details of area/space to be used for shops/ stalls or other occupants License fee upto 36 months License fee after 36 months upto the license period of 30 years , For the space area 15 Sqm or more area ₹ 10/- per Sqm per month ₹ 50/- per Sqm per month with 10% cumulative increase every year.
 For space less than 15 Sqm ₹ 150/- per month in each case. ₹ 750/- per month in each case with 10% cumulative increase every year.
-License fee effective as on completion of 30 years and others terms & conditions will remain unchanged.

-The expenditure (construction cost) incurred has been shown above under the main head "Investment Property" and subhead "Right of Use Assets (Building)".
-The Holding Company has a right to Lease Right of Use Asset (Commercial Complex).
-The primary lease period of Commercial complex is 30 years which can be extended for a further period of 10 years at the option of the Holding Company from the date of completion of the project.
+The expenditure (construction cost) incurred has been shown above under the main head "Investment Property" and sub-head "Right of Use Assets (Building)".
+The Company has a right to Lease Right of Use Asset (Commercial Complex).
+The primary lease period of Commercial complex is 30 years which can be extended for a further period of 10 years at the option of the Company from the date of completion of the project.
 Thereafter, the Commercial Complex will be handed over to RSRTC.
-The Holding Company does not have any right to sell the building but only to sub-lease.
-The Holding Company has no further contractual obligations to purchase, construct or develop the said investment property.
+The Company does not have any right to sell the building but only to sub-lease.
+The Company has no further contractual obligations to purchase, construct or develop the said investment property.

-There is a contractual obligation on the Holding Company to maintain the commercial complex.
+There is a contractual obligation on the Company to maintain the commercial complex.
 The actual maintenance charges will be recovered from the occupants of the commercial complex.
 Revenue from advertisement, outside the building shall be shared between RSRTC & the Company in 50:50 ratio.